The Campfire Audio Polaris is the company’s new mid-range hybrid dynamic and balanced driver universal IEM. It is priced at $599.

 The nozzle materials have also changed from the likes of the Andromeda.
 The Polaris now uses a hardened plastic material instead of the solid metal finish of the flagship BA IEM nozzles.

 The nozzle is also squeezed in the middle and generally a little longer than before with a dual bore vent as opposed to tri-bore.
 It sort of reminds me of vape tips in a funny kind of way.
 In theory, this nozzle should provide a fairly deep fit and be less dependent on tips providing that final furlong.

 The Polaris is also packing a brand new Copper Litz cable.
 This is the 3rd generation cable used in the CA IEM lineup with the first being the Tinsel cable.
 The SPC Litz cable of the flagship IEMs still remains their top stock cable.
 This cable is not for sale separately unlike the SPC Litz cable so I can’t put a price on it.

-Much like the SPC cable, this is a lightweight, pliant and very comfortable cable to work with.
-Microphonics are low and throughout the review process the cable stayed pleasingly memory and tangle free.
+Much like the SPC cable, this is a lightweight, pliant, and very comfortable cable to work with.
+Microphonics are low and throughout the review process the cable remained pleasingly memory and tangle-free.
 This is actually a very good out of the box cable, at least physically.

 The 1.35m cable is terminated with the beryllium copper MMCX connectors which are much more durable than the usual brass connections.
 It also sports a black PET jacket, braided pretty tight and finished with their usual right-angled 3.5mm gold plated stereo jack.